bigskysoftware/htmx/www/docs.md

 Careful: this element will need to be on all pages or restoring from history won't work reliably.

+### Disable History Snapshot

+History snapshotting can be disabled for a URL by setting the [hx-history](/attributes/hx-history) attribute to `false` on any element in the current document, or any html fragment loaded into the current document by htmx.
+This can be used to prevent sensitive data entering the localStorage cache, which can be important for shared-use / public computers.
+History navigation will work as expected, but on restoration the URL will be requested from the server instead of the history cache.

 ## <a name="requests">[Requests &amp; Responses](#requests)

 Htmx expects responses to the AJAX requests it makes to be HTML, typically HTML fragments (although a full HTML